 To Learn how an implementation plan is translated into action for each stakeholder, e.g., development of process flow charts, technical drawings, layout plans, policy papers, and user stories for app development, etc.

 5. Review and reflect as a project team, after each phase, to revisit the objectives of each step, the action taken, and the tools/processes applied.
 Then evaluate if the objectives were met.

-Below, I have pulled together a list of courses/programmes by reputable organizations, but I have not attended any of them.
+Below, I have pulled together a list of courses/programmes by reputable organisations, but I have not attended any of them.
 It is not an endorsement for any of the courses listed; they are just for the readers’ information and convenience.